WFXJ (AM)

-WFXJ (930 kHz "Acción 97.3") is a commercial AM radio station in Jacksonville, Florida.
-It airs a Spanish news/talk radio format and is owned by iHeartMedia, Inc. WFXJ is also streamed on accionjacksonville.iheart.com and on the iHeartRadio app.
+WFXJ (930 kHz "Fox Sports Radio Jacksonville") is a commercial AM radio station in Jacksonville, Florida.
+It airs a sports radio format and is owned by iHeartMedia, Inc. The studios and offices are located on Central Parkway in Jacksonville's Southside neighborhood.
+Most programming is supplied by the Fox Sports Radio Network.
+The station also carries the Jacksonville Jaguars' Spanish language broadcasts.

-The station's studios and offices are located on Central Parkway in Jacksonville's Southside neighborhood.
 The transmitter is off Hyde Grove Avenue on Jacksonsonville's Westside.
 WFXJ transmits with 5,000 watts around the clock.
 By day it uses a non-directional antenna, but at night, to protect other stations on AM 930, it switches to a directional signal aimed toward the east.
+WFXJ is also streamed on the iHeartRadio app.